bradygaster/AspireTodo/README.md

 * Change the `Web` project's `Layout/NavMenu.razor` so that it only has the `Home` link, deleting `Weather` and `Counter`, but change the link text to `Todo`
 * Edit the `Web` project's `Pages/Todo.razor` file to display `TodoItem` objects instead of the old `WeatherForecast` objects, using the `TodoApiClient` class instead of the `WeatherApiClient` class
 * Edit the `Web` project's `Pages/Todo.razor` file such that it is what renders in the browser when the `/` (root) endpoint is called from a web browser

+With these changes made, you're ready to deploy the app right up to Azure to get started learning the platform's components.

+---

 ### Deploy the app to Azure